ChrisHursty/startertheme/README.md

 ## Installation

-- Download the hurststrap folder from GitHub or from hurststrap.com
+- Download the startertheme folder from GitHub or from https://github.com/ChrisHursty/startertheme
 - Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes